 Premier produces a compact SUV called the RiO with total sales till date (Nov '11) amounting to ca 2000 units.
 Premier, the erstwhile manufacturer of the Premier Padmini small sedan made a comeback with the launch of the RiO mini SUV, based on the Chinese Zotye Nomad model.
 The RiO is reasonably priced at less than ₹ 500 000 and is powered by the Peugeot TUD5 1.5 l diesel engine.
 Premier also manufactures LCV's.

 Škoda Auto India's product range includes a range of cars assembled at Škoda's Aurangabad plant, ŠkodaAuto's first auto assembly plant setup outside of Europe.
-The current capacity is 50 000 units per annum. Škoda sold 13 712 cars in 2016-17. Škoda Auto has established itself in the Indian auto market, albeit with dwindling sales, having produced around 230 000 cars (early 2017) since the end of 2001.
+The current capacity is 50 000 units per annum. Škoda sold 13 712 cars in 2016-17 and has made a rebound in 2017 with sales increasing to 15 700 units Jan thru Nov '17. Škoda Auto has established itself in the Indian auto market having produced around 230 000 cars (early 2017) since the end of 2001.

 SMG is a fully owned subsidiary of the Japanese Suzuki Motor Corporation.
 Car production commenced in Feb 2017 at the plant located near Hansalpur, Gujarat.
 The plant has an annual capacity of 250 000 vehicles.
 Another plant is under construction for the production of engines and transmission units.
 Vehicles under production include the Baleno hatchback.
 Domestic production is supplied to Maruti Suzuki.